05 March, 2023

 I could see he hadn't thought that, instead he had swallowed that tall tale hook, line, and sinker.
 But did he?

 It was a while before they came hobbling out.
-I had to admit they looked like the sciatic flareup was still going on and that I believed, but all the rest of it . . .
+I had to admit they looked like the sciatic flareup was still going on, and I believed that, but all the rest of it . . .
 I dunno.
 I know Joe believes it is all truth, but being brought up in the land of Blarney, one can't believe everything they hear, eh?

 Gabe